Vidbo Runestones

-The Vidbo Runestones are two Viking Age memorial runestones that are located in the churchyard of the Vidbo church, which is about 10 km east of Knivsta, Uppsala County, Sweden, in the historic province of Uppland.
+The Vidbo Runestones are two Viking Age memorial runestones located in the churchyard of the Vidbo church, about 10 km east of Knivsta, Uppsala County, Sweden, in the historic province of Uppland.

 U 375

-Uppland Runic Inscription 375 or U 375 is the Rundata catalog listing for a granite runestone that is 1.9 meters in height which consists of runic text carved in the younger futhark on two serpents which bracket a figure on a horse and a bird.
+Uppland Runic Inscription 375 or U 375 is the Rundata catalog listing for one of the granite runestones, which is 1.9 meters in height.
+It consists of runic text carved in the Younger Futhark on two serpents which bracket a figure on a horse and a bird.
 Several other Scandinavian runestones include depictions of horses, including DR 96 in Ålum, N 61 in Alstad, Sö 101 in Ramsundsberget, Sö 226 in Norra Stutby, Sö 239 in Häringe, Sö 327 in Göksten, U 488 in Harg, U 599 in Hanunda, U 691 in Söderby, U 855 in Böksta, U 901 in Håmö, U 935 at the Uppsala Cathedral, and U 1003 in Frötuna.
 The two serpents have fetters around their necks and, near the bottom of the inscription, their tails, perhaps intended to bind them to the stone.
 The runic text is read clockwise from the head of the right-hand serpent and then from the tail of the serpent on the left.
-The inscription is classified as being carved in runestone style Pr2, which is also known as Ringerike style.
+The inscription is classified as being carved in runestone style Pr2, also known as Ringerike style.
 This is the classification for runic text bands that have attached serpent or beast heads depicted as seen in profile.
 U 375 was described by one runic scholar as being a "good example" of a stone carved in style Pr2.
 Records from the 17th century indicate that the runestone was in three pieces in the churchyard, where it was later reconstructed and raised.

-The runic text states that the stone was raised by two parents named Sigfastr and Ginnlaug in memory of their son Vinaman, and states that he died in a location listed in the text as buhi.
-While some scholars consider this location to be uninterpretted, others have suggested that it translates as Bógi and refers to a former Viking Age harbor in Gotland.
+The runic text states that the stone was raised by two parents named Sigfastr and Ginnlaug in memory of their son Vinaman, and that he died in a location listed in the text as buhi.
+While some scholars consider this location to be uninterpreted, others have suggested that it translates as Bógi and refers to a former Viking Age harbor in Gotland.
 The name Boge today survives for a Gotland synod.
 There are several other runestones which mention Gotland, including Sö 174 in Aspö, the now-lost U 414 in Norrsunda, U 527 in Frötuna, U 614 in Torsätra, DR 220 in Sønder Kirkeby, DR 259 in Fuglie, and possibly Sö 47 in Vålsta, where the text has been damaged.
 The runes aukinla-h on the stone, which translate as "and Ginnlaug," follow the rule that double consonants are represented with only a single consonant, even if one of the two consonants are at the end of one word and the second is at the beginning of the next word.
 The transliteration of the runic text for these words, auk| |kinla-h, shows word divisions and a separate k-rune for each of the two words.